kin-cs/data_science_notebooks/NLP/readme.md

 (incomplete version)
 # Advancements Overview (from the latest)

-- OpenAI (2019, Feb) a large-scale unsupervised language model, without task-specific training - *Language Models are Unsupervised Multitask Learners*
+- [2019 Feb] A large-scale unsupervised language model, without task-specific training BY OpenAI - *Language Models are Unsupervised Multitask Learners*
-- Facebook (2018, Dec) PyText - *NLP modeling framework built on PyTorch*
+- Facebook (2018 Dec) PyText - *NLP modeling framework built on PyTorch*
-- Google (2018, Oct) Bert - *Pre-training of Deep Bidirectional Transformers for Language Understanding*
+- Google (2018 Oct) Bert - *Pre-training of Deep Bidirectional Transformers for Language Understanding*
-- OpenAI (2018, June): transformers + unsupervised pre-training - *Improving Language Understanding by Generative Pre-Training*
+- OpenAI (2018 Jun): transformers + unsupervised pre-training - *Improving Language Understanding by Generative Pre-Training*
+- Google Transformer (2017, Dec) - *Attention Is All You Need*
+- Google (2013) Word2Vec

 # Advancements Details

-## BERT
+## BERT (2018 Oct)
 * richly bi-directional
 * with random mask out (~15%)
 * And then make prediction for that masked word